-If RSS wall is located within the 10 m clear zone (measured from the edge of the white marked lanes), RSS walls shall be protected from impact as follows or shall be provided with sufficient redundancy so that the bridge that it supports shall not collapse in the event of a collision.
+If RSS wall is located within the 10 m minimum clear zone (measured from the edge of the white marked lanes), RSS walls shall be protected from impact as follows or shall be provided with sufficient redundancy so that the bridge that it supports shall not collapse in the event of a collision.

 The minimum requirement is a Medium Performance, 1200 mm high single slope concrete barrier to protect the RSS wall from road vehicle impact.
 The concrete barrier shall be designed with loads in accordance in AS(/NZS) 5100.
 The concrete barrier shall be separated from the RSS wall to avoid transfer of impact loads to the RSS wall.
-For this purpose, the minimum clear distance between the barrier and the RSS wall shall be 700 mm based on the 1100 mm working width in accordance with the department's Road Planning and Design Manual (2nd Edition) and 200 mm allowance for barrier deflection.
-Foundation of the protection barrier shall be structurally designed to cater for the deflection of the barrier in the event of a crash within this clearance.
+For this purpose, the minimum clear distance between the barrier and the RSS wall shall be provided meeting the working width requirements in accordance with the department's Road Planning and Design Manual (2nd Edition), Volume 3 Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers.
+It is acceptable to use reduced working width criteria as an EDD (Extended Design Domain) recommended in Section 6.13.1 of above document.
+However, in the event of cargo van of a truck impact on the RSS wall, the consequences to the whole bridge system to be assessed and reported.
+The required design details to be included in the design documentations to minimise the collapse of soil behind the RSS panels.
+It shall be investigated whether the impact loads can be transferred to the Bridge columns and adequacy of the structural capacity of bridge columns.